amogh18t/algorithmic-trading-quant/README.md

 * Momentum is persistent and my idea would be that stocks clustered around RSI 70 centroid should continue to outperform in the following month - thus I would select stocks corresponding to cluster 3.
 * Then maximise the sharpe ratio with Efficient Frontier Optimizer.
 * Apply diversification according to weight bound constraints.
-## Project 2 - Twitter Sentiment Trading Strategy
+## Task 2 - Twitter Sentiment Trading Strategy
 - Leveraged the power of social media with the Twitter Sentiment Investing Strategy, ranking NASDAQ stocks based on engagement and evaluating performance against the QQQ return.
-## Project 3 - Intraday GARCH Trading Strategy
+## Task 3 - Intraday GARCH Trading Strategy
 - The Intraday Strategy will introduce you to the GARCH model, combining it with technical indicators to capture both daily and intraday signals for potential lucrative positions.